LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 must choose to take 400-level courses that are not closely related to any 300-level courses taken earlier.

-Specifically with the MS in Computer Science, there is a :ref:`thesis_option`, described in its own section.

 Required Courses (12 credits)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~